 The truth is, your website may not be failing at all.
 What’s more likely is that users are unable to find you online, and having a website with no search visibility is like opening a brick and mortar store with no street sign.

 An effective marketing team will tell you that the first step in establishing your company’s online presence should be to craft a thorough SEO (search engine optimization) strategy, which should be built upon the principles of RAP:– Relevance – Accessibility – Popularity

 Doing so will ensure that the website you invested thousands of hard-earned dollars into will be easily found by your ideal customers in your primary target markets.
-Learn more about our approach to SEO by reading SEO for the Web Inept.
+Learn more about our approach to SEO by reading SEO Basics for Small Business.